We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 Moreover, it is more secure since you do not hand over your card or type in all those details.

 Giants like Alipay and WeChat Pay dominate mobile payments in China.
-The user links their bank account or credit card to the app and pays by scanning merchant-displayed QR Codes, eliminating physical cards and reducing theft risk.
+The user links their bank account or credit card to the app and pays by scanning merchant-displayed QR Codes, eliminating physical cards and reducing security and theft risk.

-Similarly, QR code payments through apps like Paytm and PhonePe have increased in India.
+Similarly, secure QR code payments through apps like Paytm and PhonePe have increased in India.
 You can pay bills, shop online, and even send money to friends using QR Codes—all from the safety of an app.

 3. Encrypted information sharing